ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 ***Bestial Nose*** Creatures with a bestial nose gain +1 Ease to Sense Tests involving scents.
 ___
 ## Determine Natures
 A character is so much more than words or numbers on a page.
 They are a vision; an ideal in your mind with characteristics and flaws.
-In Mythical Monsters, these qualities take the form of three natures: *traits*, *virtues*, and *troubles*.
+In Mythmakers, these qualities take the form of three natures: *traits*, *virtues*, and *troubles*.
 Regardless of a character's starting experience, a character begins play with two traits, two virtues, and two troubles.

 | Traits | Virtues | Troubles |
 | ------ | ------- | -------- |